-In the headspace Early Psychosis service, continuing case management was provided for six months from the date of registration for UHR clients and for two, and up to five, years for FEP clients.
-Decisions regarding an approach to outcome data collection - the Collaborative Adaptive Network Approach (CANA).
+In the headspace Early Psychosis service, continuing case management was provided for six months from the date

+During the Evaluation period, South East Melbourne commenced a more mature approach to outcome data collection - the Collaborative Adaptive Network Approach (CANA).
 This approach is based on the Open dialogue model.
 It provides clear measures of outcomes for each young person, engages the young person and allows clinicians to be adaptive to their feedback.
 The tool used to enter this data is also capable of modelling a young persons' progress into the future.